12. DXE Architectural Protocols

 This function enables interrupt processing by the processor.
 If

-interrupts are enabled, then EFI_SUCCESS
+interrupts are enabled, then EFI_SUCCESS is returned.

-Otherwise, EFI_DEVICE_ERROR
+Otherwise, EFI_DEVICE_ERROR is returned.

 Status Codes Returned